hoelzl/L3/README.md

 implementation (except in this paragraph) refer to Elizabeth Magie's public domain version.

-This implementation is designed as an exercise for my Python courses and as running example for a software architecture book I'm co-writing; I'm currently not putting any effort into polishing the game or creating an enjoyable (or even realistically playable) gaming experience.
+This implementation is designed as an exercise for my Python courses; I'm currently not putting any effort into polishing the game or creating an enjoyable (or even realistically playable) gaming experience.